Lam-Truong/Lam-Truong/README.md

 ### Hi there 👋
 Hello, my name is Lam.
-I'm a second-year Bachelor of Data Science student.
+I'm a fresh graduate from Bachelor of Data Science.
 Seeking hands-on working experience and apply classroom knowledge to real-world problems.
 ### 🐱‍👤My skills:
 - Data cleaning, analyzing, and